MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.NegBinom_Dist.md

 ## Remarks

-For example, you need to find 10 people with excellent reflexes, and you know the probability that a candidate has these qualifications is 0.3. **NegBinom_Dist** calculates the probability that you will interview a certain number of unqualified candidates before finding all 10 qualified candidates.
+For example, you need to find 10 people with excellent reflexes, and you know the probability that a candidate has these qualifications is 0.3. **NegBinom_Dist** calculates the probability that you'll interview a certain number of unqualified candidates before finding all 10 qualified candidates.

 Number_f and number_s are truncated to integers.